 It also has an adjustable depth control to avoid damage to more delicate wood, as well as a bypass nail pusher.
 The extremely lightweight design is only 3.8 lbs, making it easy work with as you move your way up and around various jobs.

 - Very easy to handle

 - Handles both light and medium work well

 - Overtime may need to replace firing pin

 - Not as accurate as a 16 or 18 gauge

-This is a good choice for a dependable drive.
-The 15 gauge nail it takes is specifically for heavy hardwood and can hold them securely in place permanently to avoid having to reset your finishing in the years to come.
+This is a good choice for dependable drive.
+The 15 gauge nail it takes is specifically for heavy hardwoods, and can hold them securely in place permanently to avoid having to reset your finishing in the years to come.